sparesparrow/podman-desktop-extension-mcp/README.md

-# MCP Server Manager Extension for Podman Desktop (podman-desktop-extension-mcp)
+# MCP Server Manager Extension for Podman Desktop

 A comprehensive Podman Desktop extension that implements the Model Context Protocol (MCP), providing Linux users and others with a complete alternative to Claude Desktop.
 This extension enables secure deployment and management of MCP servers using Podman's container infrastructure.